-icrunchdata is proud to publish and host the latest job board index in the field of SAS.
+Updated 2020—icrunchdata is proud to publish and host the latest SAS job board index in the field of SAS.
 Here you can find the latest labor information and future trends for high growth categories of employment in the United States.
-This SAS jobs report is taken from a sampling of major job sites, our proprietary job board data and is compiled by our research team.
+This SAS jobs report is taken from a sampling of the best SAS job sites, our proprietary data from SAS job boards and is compiled by our research team.
 This compiled research is focused around a particular skill-set, so it's inherently quite targeted yet easily digestible at a glance.
 We'll be adding more information to this report, so stay tuned.
-Learn more about our tech job board platform.
+Learn more about our IT job board platform.

 With the hyper-growth occurring in the data science, analytics and business intelligence space; SAS is well positioned to remain a major software provider in analytics and business intelligence.
 Their private corporation status makes them much more agile than other software companies of their size.
 SAS has done an excellent job of entrenching themselves among some of the largest enterprise businesses in the world.
 This deep entrenchment creates an interdependency for technology talent with SAS experience to meet the demands of organizations who use SAS.
 Competition is always at play in this field, and the growth of SAS could be somewhat hindered by the unknowns of artificial intelligence solutions from providers like IBM Watson, or GE.
 But SAS appears to position themselves more so on the analytics side of the value proposition, rather than the raw processing power which artificial intelligence will likely offer.
 SAS impacts the job market a variety ways, more information on analytics jobs can be found here.
 Now let’s take a look at career considerations for SAS jobs and employment in the field that requires SAS experience.